Which courses are taught at Lucy Cavendish College?

 What are the implications of studying at a women's college, in practice?

-It is the University, not the College, that organizes lectures, seminars, and practicals, the University that runs major student services, determines the content of degree courses, and sets exams.
+The University, not the College, organizes lectures, seminars, and practicals, runs major student services, determines the content of degree courses, and sets exams.
 Whichever College you join, you'll be working side by side with students from all the other Colleges; you'll be in the same classrooms, the same specialist libraries, the same Careers Service.
 You may play in the same sports teams, and participate in the same societies.
 The College, however, is usually the place you live; it provides social space, and the staff of the College are responsible for guiding and supporting your academic study, as well as overseeing your welfare.

 Do I need to sit a test prior to interview?

 Applicants to Lucy Cavendish will not be required to complete any form of assessment prior to interview, unless they are applying for the standard course in Medicine or for Veterinary Medicine (both of which require the BMAT).
 Candidates invited for interview will be asked to sit a written assessment on the day of their interviews.
 The written assessment, in most cases, will last no longer than one hour.
-An example of the assessment for each course can be found on individual subject pages on the Cambridge website.
+An example of the assessment for each course can be found via the Course Listing page on the Cambridge website.

 Can I transfer from another university?